John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 ## Link the Application to install

-First, we will set the application to install.
-Select `Dependencies`. right-click to select `Add Project Reference...`
+Set the application the installer will install.
+On the WAP project, select `Dependencies`.
+Right-click to select`Add Project Reference...`

 ![image-20230417040917029](./Images/Add_WAPP_Project.JPG)

-Select your `HomeBudget` application.
+Select your `CICD_Practice` application.
 Note that any assemblies the application depends on will be automatically be brought in by the installer.

 ## Package Configuration

 Select the `Package.appx.manifest` file in the project.
-The manifest allows you to configure the package
+The manifest allows you to configure the installer.

 ![image-20230424015454981](./Images/WAPP_Package_manifest.JPG)

 ### Display name